rsdoiel/antenna/planet.md

 ---

-## Legal advice on report must be respected, CHI says
+## Two hospitals to provide clarity on NTPF use, PAC told

 date: 2025-07-03, from: RTÉ News

-Children's Health Ireland said it has not been evasive in relation to the publication of its internal audit which looked at a number of issues, including culture and the use of waiting list funds.
+Two hospitals have to provide more information on their use of National Treatment Purchase Fund waiting list funding, the Public Accounts Committee has heard.

 <br>